willytjandra/AmazonS3Tutorial/README.md

 > LocalStack supports various cloud API, not just S3.
 Checkout supported API [here](https://github.com/localstack/localstack#overview).
 With Pro license, you get more API supports.

-So, I created this repo to remind my future self that there ia way to run AWS Cloud API in my local machine.
+So, I created this repo to remind my future self that there is a way to run AWS Cloud API in my local machine.

 ## Contents
 - [Developing with Amazon S3 bucket locally](#developing-with-amazon-s3-bucket-locally)